SSWConsulting/SSW.People.Profiles/Andrew-Waltos/Andrew-Waltos.md

 ### Frontend Development

 Andrew specializes in Frontend development, with deep expertise in frameworks such as React and Angular.
 He has a keen eye for detail and a passion for creating seamless, user-friendly interfaces that provide an exceptional user experience.
+Some FE tech that Andrew has worked with:
+- React
+- Angular
+- Next.js
+- Blazor
+- CSS
+- Redux
+- RxJS

 ### Backend Development

-His technical proficiency extends to Backend development with .NET.
+His technical proficiency extends to Backend development.
 Andrew is adept at building robust and scalable backend systems that ensure smooth and efficient data processing and management.
+Some BE tech that Andrew has worked with:
+- .NET
+- SQL
+- Node.js

 ### Cloud Technologies